On the uniform positivity of $F$-signature under reduction modulo $p$: Local to global

-\begin{proof} Given a $\Q$-Cartier $\Q$-Weil divisor $B$ on a normal variety $Z$, the Cartier index of $B$ at a point $z \in Z$ is denoted by $\mathrm{ind}(z \in Z, B)$.
+for general closed points $\mu \in \Spec A$. \end{prop} \begin{proof} Given a $\Q$-Cartier $\Q$-Weil divisor $B$ on a normal variety $Z$, the Cartier index of $B$ at a point $z \in Z$ is denoted by $\mathrm{ind}(z \in Z, B)$.
 Let $y$ be a codimension one point of $F$ and $D$ be the prime divisor on $F$ corresponding to $y$.
-It follows from \cite[Theorem A.1]{HLS19} that
+It follows from \cite[Theorem A.1]{HLS26} that

 Therefore, if we set $m:=\mathrm{ind}(y\in Y,F)$, then there exists an integer $n \ge 1$ such that $\mathrm{ord}_D(F|_F)=n/m$ and $\gcd(m,n)=1$.
 Applying this argument together with \cite[Proposition 16.6]{Kollaretal} we have prime divisors $D_i$ on $F$, positive integers $m_i$ and integers $n_i$ such that